ekamperi/ekamperi.github.io/_posts/2020-12-01-mandelbrot-set-one-liner.md

 title:  An almost one-liner to construct the Mandelbrot set with Mathematica
 date:   2020-12-01
 categories: math
-tags: ['complex numbers', 'functional programming', Mathematica, mathematics, programming]
+tags: ['complex numbers', 'fractals', 'functional programming', Mathematica, mathematics, programming]
 ---

 ## The motivation